jwaliszko/ExpressiveAnnotations/README.md

 public bool AgreeToContact { get; set; }
 ```

- This one means that if email is not empty, boolean property value has to be true.
-We can see that nested properties are supported by the mechanism.
-The other thing is star character `*` used as target value - it is special character which stands for *any value*.
+ This one means that *if email is not empty (has any value), boolean value indicating contact permission has to be true*.
+What's more, we can see that nested properties are supported by the mechanism.
+The last thing shown here is star character `*` used as target value - it is special character which stands for any value.

 * More complex, using **RequiredIfExpressionAttribute** which *provides conditional attribute to calculate validation result based on related properties values and relations between them, which are defined in logical expression*: